 ATEX & Explosive Atmospheres

-Equipment is divided into two groups, Group I (Category M1 and M2) generally for use in underground mines where a high to a very high protection level is required, and Group II for all other areas of risk.
+Equipment is divided into two groups, Group I (Category M1 and M2), generally for use in underground mines where a high to very high protection level is required, and Group II for all other risk areas.

 Group II is subdivided using category codes for use within zoned areas.
-Category codes take into consideration the presence and the frequency of gas and dust, for example, Category 1 for use in zones 0/20 where gas or dust is continuously present or for extended periods.
-Category 2 for use in zones 1/21 where gas or dust is likely to occur during regular operation, and Category 3 for use in zones 2/22 where gas or dust is not likely to occur, but if it does, it is for short periods only.
+Category codes consider the presence and the frequency of gas and dust, for example, Category 1 for use in zones 0/20 where gas or dust is continuously present or for extended periods.
+Category 2 for use in zones 1/21, where gas or dust is likely to occur during regular operation, and Category 3 for use in zones 2/22, where gas or dust is not expected to happen, but if it does, it is for short periods only.

 Each piece of equipment is labelled and includes a CE mark, an ATEX logo and a harmonised code indicating that the product complies with the ATEX directive.
 This code identifies product suitability for the equipment used within a zone.
-Information on the label includes equipment group, equipment category and area use, surface temperature for dust and a temperature class for gas.
+The label includes equipment group, equipment category and area use, surface temperature for dust and a temperature class for gas.

 We recommend visiting the HSE website for further information and recommendations regarding the use of equipment in hazardous areas. http://www.hse.gov.uk/fireandexplosion/atex.htm

-Impulse Automation offers ATEX certified and approved equipment throughout its range, including cylinders, valves, timers, counters and encoders.
+Impulse Automation offers ATEX-certified and approved equipment, including cylinders, valves, timers, counters and encoders.

-Please contact us with your enquiry for ATEX certified equipment.
+Please get in touch with us with your enquiry about ATEX-certified equipment.